Dhanshree-Sonar/Neighborhood-Map---Nearby-Theaters/README.md

     - Google InfoWindow on Map: It has data such as Theater Name, Address, Open or Closed Status and Ratings retrieved using Google API.
     - Theater name on sidebar: You can click the name to open theater's website.
     - Movie List on sidebar: This list has movie names and `FANDANGO` links for online booking.
 The data is retrieved using Foursquare API.
 Provided link to visit foursquare page for corresponding theater.
-7. If user encounters any error, it will be shown at the top on sidebar.
+7. If user encounters any error, it will be shown at the top on the sidebar.

 ## Built with